• Skip to primary navigation

 With the busy routines of our daily lives, it is easy to forget to make time for ourselves.
 And even if you realize you are not doing this, it’s often hard to prioritize fun or relaxation.

 Some people feel “selfish” when they set aside time for themselves, or reject plans with others to have time alone.
 A key aspect of emotional health is pleasure.
-It‘s necessary for you to think about things that bring you joy and make time for them.
+Its necessary for you to think about things that bring you joy and make time for them.
 Even if you can only find time for a few small things a week.

 Make sure that you are prioritizing yourself.
 Find a balance between taking care of yourself in addition to the other responsibilities and roles that you fill.
 It can be as small as taking a walk, having sex, watching a television show, reading a book, or taking a bath.